reymond-group/drfp/README.md

 | `radius` | The maximum radius of a substructure | `int` | `3` |
 | `rings` | Whether to include full rings as substructures | `bool` | `True` |
 | `mapping` |  Return a feature to substructure mapping in addition to the fingerprints.
 If true, the return signature of this method is `Tuple[List[np.ndarray], Dict[int, Set[str]]]` | `bool` | `False` |

+# Reproduce
+Want to reproduce the data in our paper?
+You can find all the data in the `data` folder and encoding and training scripts in the `scripts` folder.